dx111/jupyterhub-pachyderm/doc/opencv.md

 # OpenCV Walkthrough

-Now that JupyterHub and Pachyderm are running, we'll walk through the canonical [opencv demo](https://github.com/pachyderm/pachyderm/tree/master/examples/opencv), except we'll do everything from JupyterHub.
+Now that the Pachyderm IDE is running, we'll walk through the canonical [opencv demo](https://github.com/pachyderm/pachyderm/tree/master/examples/opencv), except we'll do everything from the IDE.

-In JupyterHub, create a directory called `edges` and add these files to it:
+In the IDE, create a directory called `edges` and add these files to it:

 - A `main.py` with [these contents.](https://github.com/pachyderm/python-pachyderm/blob/master/examples/opencv/edges/main.py) Make sure that it's a python file rather than a notebook.

 - A `requirements.txt` with [these contents.](https://github.com/pachyderm/python-pachyderm/blob/master/examples/opencv/edges/requirements.txt)

-Together, these files represent the `edges` pipeline that we'll create from JupyterHub.
+Together, these files represent the `edges` pipeline that we'll create from the IDE.

 Now, run this in a notebook: